HadeelDaragmeh158/java-fundamentals/inheritance/README.md

 # architecture
-- Ecommerce is a super class of my project .
+- Ecommerce is a superclass of my project.
-- Shop , Restaurant ,Theater are the sub classes of Ecommerce.
+- Shop, Restaurant, Theater are the subclasses of Ecommerce.
-- Review is a composition with Ecommerce.
+- Review is a composition with E-commerce.

 ## Test